yfwei/carnd-behavioral-cloning/README.md

 ![alt_text][image3]

 After the collection process, I had 21504 training samples.
 I used 20% of them as the validation data set.
 The data set were randomly shuffled before feeding into the model.

+I trained the model with 10 epochs and saved the best model (with the minimum validation loss).
+The adam optimizer was used to avoid tuning learning rate manually.